PrairieLearn/pl-demo-course/courseInstances/SectionA/assessments/04-Homework/__docs/docs.md

+---
+title: Homework
+summary: Mastery-based homework assessments
+---

 ## Mastery-based homework assessments

 Educational research and learning theory show that small numbers of single-practice problems may not be the most effective learning strategy for students.
 Mastery learning theory shows that different students require different amounts of practice to achieve proficiency in a given skill, and that all students require repeated practice.
 In addition, different learning skills require different learning approaches.

 In the following text, we will illustrate how PrairieLearn can be used to create different learning experiences for students, and how they can be adjusted based on individual learning goals.
 We often use these homework as formative assessments, where students receive immediate feedback and have the opportunity to use the feedback to enhance their learning.